DocumentWDP-12

 error_count?: number;

-errors?: string[]; // List of full error codes
+errors?: string[]; // List of error codes with this primary

 }